cgoulart35/GBot/README.md

 11. Update the GBot/Shared/env.variables file with your Discord bot token, Cryptum token, and Firebase data.
 12. Set your preferred time zone (TZ) in the GBot/Shared/env.variables file.
 (Ex: TZ=America/New_York)
 13. Set your preferred Halo MOTD and Competition trigger times in the GBot/Shared/env.variables file.
 (Ex: HALO_INFINITE_COMPETITION_DAY=5 if you want competitions to start/end on Saturdays)
+14. Set your preferred music bot timeout in the GBot/Shared/env.variables file.
+(Ex: MUSIC_TIMEOUT_SECONDS=300 if you want the music bot to leave after 5 minutes of inactivity)
-14. Verify all files have read/write/execute permissions.
+15. Verify all files have read/write/execute permissions.
-15. From the GBot directory, run 'docker-compose -f docker-compose-prod.yml up -d' to start the bot!
+16. From the GBot directory, run 'docker-compose -f docker-compose-prod.yml up -d' to start the bot!